datakurre/automation-playground/docs/email/index.md

     ...           body=${body}
     ...           attachments=${certificate}
 ```

+Because RCC can run tasks from any `.robot` from the package root, we can have the above task in its own file next, e.g. `mail.robot`.

 ## Multiple tasks per package

+There is no limits for the amount of task allowed in tasks each RCC compatible Robot Framework automation package (or just "robot").
+The only limit is, how many tasks are still practical to be listed in a single `robots.yaml`.

+Here's `robot.yaml` from {bpmn}`../bpmn/robot-task` {download}`../pdf/create-certificate.zip` package updated with the new task mapping:

 ```yaml
 # For more details on the format and content: